Why Pre-Approval Matters

 Sellers rarely wish to take the chance of accepting an offer that isn’t accompanied by a preapproval letter.
 In short, a pre-approval letter can be a deciding factor for sellers who receive multiple offers.

 Third, the preapproval process can identify any potential problems upfront (including credit report errors and negatives that could be impacting your score) as well as expedite the processing of the final loan application and processing.

 Mortgage pre-approval involves the same steps as a mortgage application – you’ll provide detailed information about your income and assets that will be reviewed by the lender’s underwriters.
 If approved, you’ll get a commitment by the lender for a specific loan amount.
 (When you apply for a mortgage, you’re applying for credit to purchase a specific property as well.)

 You’re going to be borrowing a large sum of money and thus the lender is going to have a number of questions for you, you will also be required to show proof of income and submit your social security number, so the lender can review your credit.
 Pre-approval is not the same as prequalification; prequalification is an estimate of the amount of money you can borrow and it is not guaranteed.

-Pre-approval is a good step to take before you start shopping because it shows sellers that you are a serious buyer.
-In fact, some sellers, won’t even review your offer unless you provide a pre-approval letter with the offer.
-That way, sellers can be certain the deal won’t fall through.
+Pre-approval is a critical step to take before you start shopping because it shows sellers that you are a serious buyer.
+Again most sellers won’t even review your offer unless it includes a pre-approval letter with the offer.

 There are several factors involved in the pre-approval process of your mortgage application.